 Ultimately, knowledge economy buyers are looking to acquire IP that allows them to sell more or higher value knowledge economy work.
 The framework above may provide some clarity with which to consider what kind of IP you have and how buyers may find it valuable.

 Post-merger: What to expect from knowledge economy buyers following an acquisition?

-One of the main reason for M&A failures is down to poor integration, including pre-deal integration planning and post deal integration execution.
+One of the main reasons for M&A failures is down to poor integration, including pre-deal integration planning and post-deal integration execution.
 The situation where a knowledge economy firm is acquired by a knowledge economy buyer is even more sensitive to integration failure, as integrating people is both the most difficult aspect and also the key to its success.
 It is worth running through a simplified acquisition process to highlight how integration can be considered at each step.

 Time and time again, the critical factor of integration has proven to be the alignment of leadership objectives and defining successful integration as accurately as possible.
 However, as the acquisition of knowledge economy firms by knowledge economy buyers involves people-based risks, such as attrition, most knowledge economy buyers mitigate this through a deferred payment or earn out in the deal structure, with upfront payment typically in the form of cash and shares (partnership with some knowledge economy firms).
 However, there is an ongoing dilemma for most knowledge economy buyers – how to measure the performance of an earn-out to ensure the acquired firm continues to grow while trying to take advantage of the synergies between the two firms that often make standalone earn-out metrics difficult to measure.
 Some firms get around this by using top-line earn-out metrics such as revenue or gross profit, while others stick to earn-out metrics for an initial period until the growth and integration is proven, then work collectively with the target to adjust objectives and take advantage of the synergy opportunities.